anggeching/data-engineering-wiki/FAQ/What is the difference between a Data Engineer and X.md

 - **Database Administrator:** Focuses on making sure the database and infrastructure is available and secure (i.e. backing up data, user management, server usage).
 They do not typically build within the database itself.

 - **Data Analyst:** Uses data for basic to medium complexity analysis and builds reports and dashboards.
-This role will typically require a good grasp of [[SQL]] and reporting tools but relies on an engineer for the data.
+This role will typically require a good grasp of [[data-engineering-wiki/Tools/Programming Languages/SQL]] and reporting tools but relies on an engineer for the data.

 - **Data Scientist:** Uses data for more in-depth analysis and visualizations.
 Typically the work is more research based and sometimes one will work on a product like a machine learning model.